cjdbarlow/Part-One/local-anaesthetics.md

   * Ropivacaine
   Dissociates more rapidly from cardiac channels than bupivacaine.
 * Direct myocardial depressant effects
+Reduces cAMP levels by disrupting metabotropic receptors.
 Local anaesthetics also have a direct depressant effect, which is proportional to the time they spend bound (?correct).

-Effects include:
+**Cardiac **toxicity is **triphasic**:
+* Initial phase
+  * Hypertension
+  * Tachycardia
+* Intermediate phase:
+  * Hypotension
+  * Myocardial depression
+* Terminal phase:
+  * Severe hypotension
+  * Vasodilation
+  * Various arrhythmias
+    * Sinus bradycardia
+    * Variable degree heart block
-* Bradycardia
+    * VT
-* Re-entrant arrhythmias, progressing to VF
+    * VF
-* Increased threshold for defibrillation
+    * Asystole

 ###CNS Toxicity
-Local anaesthetics in their unionised state can cross the BBB and interfere with CNS conduction.
-The toxicty is biphasic:
+Local anaesthetics in their unionised state can cross the BBB and interfere with CNS conduction. **CNS toxicty is biphasic**:
 * Initally, inhibitory interneurones are blocked
 This causes excitatory effects:
-  * Circumoral tingling
+  * Perioral tingling
+  * Slurred speech
   * Visual disturbances
   * Tremulousness
   * Dizziness
+  * Confusion
+  * Convulsions
+  Typically signifies the end of the excitatory phase.
 * Secondly, there is a general depression of all CNS neurons
 This causes inhibitory effects:
   * Coma